Faylixe/conkyutil/README.md

-# conkyutil
+# Conky Util

-Simple python library that aims to be use for writing Conky script.
+Simple python package that provides tools for script that aims to run under Conky context.